If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

 A new television adaptation of a beloved fantasy book is here, and as is custom, the internet is buzzing with one question: What changed?

 Well, we have to admit - not much.
-Thus far, A Knight of the Seven Kingdoms season is extremely faithful to The Hedge Knight, the first novella in George R.R.
+A Knight of the Seven Kingdoms season 1 was extremely faithful to The Hedge Knight, the first novella in George R.R.
 Martin's Game of Thrones prequel series, The Tales of Dunk and Egg.
 But that doesn't mean there are no changes between The Hedge Knight and its onscreen translation, which is measuring up to be the most unique Game of Thrones spinoff yet, in terms of tone.

 So if you'll give us just a second, Popverse will provide you with the biggest differences between A Knight of the Seven Kingdoms season 1 and The Hedge Knight below.